System requirementsBefore you install Sitefinity CMS, you have to make sure that your system complies with the following requirements:

-NOTE: To deploy your Sitefinity CMS project to Windows Azure, you must first create and develop your project locally, using one of the other supported Windows platforms.
+NOTE: To deploy your Sitefinity CMS project to Microsoft Azure, you must first create and develop your project locally.

-- Sitefinity CMS supports both 32-bit and 64-bit Windows operating systems.
+- Sitefinity CMS supports both 32 bit and 64 bit Windows operation systems on x86 processor architecture.

 - Microsoft® ASP.NET MVC 5